What is group therapy?

 Promotes skill building

 Group therapy activities can facilitate the development of interpersonal skills such as communication, empathy, and active listening.
 For example, the "Blind Trust Circle" game requires members to communicate effectively and trust each other, which can translate to improved relationships outside therapy.
+For those struggling with social anxiety or interpersonal difficulties, group therapy can be an excellent way to practice social skills and communication skills in a controlled and supportive setting.

 Encourages peer support

-Members can offer each other encouragement, feedback, and practical advice based on their experiences.
 This peer support can be precious, as it provides different perspectives and coping strategies that a therapist alone might not offer.
 This makes group sessions particularly beneficial to other members with low self-esteem.

 Enhances self-reflection

 Group therapy games can prompt individuals to reflect on their behavior, thoughts, and emotions.
-Activities like the "Feelings Faces" game, can help members become more aware of their emotional responses and how they express them.
+Activities, like the "Feelings Faces" game can help members become more aware of their emotional responses and how they express them.

 Offers real-time feedback

-Group therapy allows members to receive immediate feedback from the therapist and other group members on their thoughts and behaviors.
+During groups sessions, group therapy allows members to receive immediate feedback from the therapist and other group members on their thoughts and behaviors.
 This can lead to a deeper understanding of oneself and more rapid personal growth.

 Provides a testing ground for new behaviors